East Thrace

+Due to the guest worker agreement with Turkey and Germany, some Turks in Germany originally come from Eastern Thrace, mostly from the Kırklareli Province.

 Definition

 East Thrace sometimes refers to the eastern part of the historical region of Thrace.
-It is also used for the parts of Thrace that is inside Turkey.
+It is also used for the part of Thrace that is inside Turkey.
 The area includes all the territories of the Turkish provinces of Edirne, Tekirdağ and Kırklareli, as well as those territories on the European continent of the provinces of Çanakkale and Istanbul.
-The land borders of East Thrace were defined by the Treaty of Constantinople (1913) and the Bulgarian-Ottoman convention (1915), and were reaffirmed by the Treaty of Lausanne.
-The term "European Turkey" is usually opposed by the Turkish People since the country is seen European as a whole usually, the ongoing debate shows that a large majority of people in Turkey classify the country as European, while almost none describes is as Western Asian.
+The land borders of East Thrace were defined by the Treaty of Constantinople (1913) and the Bulgarian-Ottoman convention (1915) and were reaffirmed by the Treaty of Lausanne.